We may get commissions for purchases made through links in this post.

 Even though none of the other TCS members had ever seen these colony cats, we had all become thoroughly invested in their story.
 Hearing that this older male cat had not only survived but was going to get a proper home was the kind of happy ending we had hardly dared hope for.

 But there was more.
-LavishSqualor came back to report that:
+LavishSqualor came back to report:

-She says that they’ve done great, no hiding whatsoever, and that they’re eating and using the litter box like champs.
-She’s named my boy Oreo and his friend Cheddar.”Cheddar, on the property manager’s desk Oreo, now 15 years old and adopted into a loving home
+She says that they’ve done great, no hiding whatsoever and that they’re eating and using the litter box like champs.
+She’s named my boy Oreo and his friend Cheddar.

 A few days later a sixth cat returned, much to the delight of everyone who had been following the story.